sumitmalik51/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 > **NOTE** Disk encryption can take some time, move on to the next exercises.

-## Exercise 6: Azure Sentinel Logging and Reporting
+## Exercise 6: Azure Sentinel logging and reporting

 Duration: 20 minutes